 For that price, you’d be getting a 52-gallon water tank, 20 tubes, a built-in heating element, and a second coil.
 If you don’t intend to use the second coil, the single-coil would be a much better option.

 Possible federal tax credits and rebates make the overall price more manageable.
 It won’t impact the initial sale, but it does improve finances over time.
 Not to mention the cost savings in utilities by not using a conventional water heater.

 The Duda 200 Liter Dual Coil comes with a 5-year manufacture warranty.
-This is low when compared to the collector warranties on the Sunbank and Duda 30 Tube.
+This is low when compared to the solar collector warranties on the Sunbank and Duda Solar 30 Tube Water Heater.
 But it is better than the 1-year warranty those products have for the remaining components.

 - The 52 gallons/200-liter tank is the largest list, and the Sunbank is only 40 gallons/151 liters.

-- Built-in propylene glycol system makes it very durable in winter weather, more so than the Sunbank.
+- The built-in propylene glycol system makes it very durable in winter weather, more so than the Sunbank.

-- The second coil can help cut on solar pool heating costs or connect to a conventional water heater.
+- The second coil can help cut heating costs or connect to a conventional water heater.

-- Built-in water heating element works when the sun isn’t out, something the Sunbank and Duda 30 Tube don’t have.
+- The built-in water heating element works when the sun isn’t out, something the Sunbank and Duda Solar 30 Tube Water Heater don’t have.

-- 5-year manufacturer’s warranty for all components is better than most other solar water heaters.
+- The 5-year manufacturer’s warranty for all components is better than most other solar water heaters.

 - Most expensive product on the list, more than three times the cost of the Heliatas 4 Panel.